Uromi: Economy

 A large percentage of the economy of Uromi is derived from local farming and trading, with some contribution from the government's budget.
 Uromi's productive farm output is mainly the result of its situation in a rain forest zone, its loamy soil type and its topography.

 Uromi also has a good number of markets that provide opportunities for local farmers to trade their farm products.
 The Uromi Main Market has good, portable lock-up stores.
 Although officially market day is held at four-day intervals, the Uromi Main Market operates daily from morning to late evening.
 Across Uromi, there may be up to three markets in each village, with some village markets functioning at four-day intervals, while others trade every day.

 Apart from farming and trading, other business transactions take place on a daily basis.
 In Eguare, there are many business offices both in the government-owned business sector and in the privately owned business sectors.
 Some examples of financial businesses include the Union Bank, United Bank for Africa (UBA), First Bank of Nigeria, Unity Bank, Zenith Bank, EcoBank, Fidelity Bank, Uromi Community Bank, and other monetary firms like the Uromi Microfinance Bank, etc.

 Uromi is home to the Institute of Construction Technology and Management (NICTM) situated on Amedokhian-Ugboha Road, Amedokhian.
 The NICTM provides a wide range of courses, including Computer Science and Civil Engineering.
 Uromi is also host to the Uromi Technical College in Onewa Village.

 Religion and belief

-Uromi traditional religion has many similarities to the Bini traditional religion, even though Westernization has caused Christianity and Islamic influence.
+Uromi traditional religion is the same with other traditional religions of other Esan kingdoms, even though Westernization has caused Christianity and Islamic influence.

 Esan religion has so many deities, which among them are:

-Osanobua: which actually is the main and really Esan God.
-This name was adopted into Christianity as God, and thus the meaning and the translation for God in Esanland is Osanobua.
+Osenobua: which actually is the name of the Esan God.
+This name was adopted into Christianity as God, and thus the meaning and the translation for God in Esanland is Osenobua.

-Esu/Oju: This is the Esan trickster god.
-This god is related with the Yoruba and Edo myth.
-This name "Eshu" was also adopted into the Western religion, which is translated as Satan by Christian missionaries.

 Osun: This is the Esan god of medicine.
-This god can also be said to be related to the Yoruba deity (known as Osun).
-This is where the surname "Olokun" known as the "son of medicine" originated from.
+This god is not the same as Oshun the Yoruba deity in Oshogbo.